 - Who among that group has seen or clicked on ads from your campaign.

-If your campaign goal is to increase event registrations, first you will build a segment of confirmed attendees, then apply it as the goal segment in your campaign.
+If your campaign goal is to increase event registrations, first you will build a Group of confirmed attendees, then apply it as the goal Group in your campaign.
 That way Feathr can connect the two dots above and know that your campaign is reaching its goal.

-A segment defined as anyone who has landed on the registration vendor's confirmation page since reg opened.
+A Group defined as anyone who has landed on the registration vendor's confirmation page since reg opened.